Basics

 Why Sell on Amazon?

-Amazon is the largest online marketplace in the world by active users and revenue.
+Amazon is one of the largest online marketplaces in the world.
+Every day, thousands of transactions happen on Amazon across the UAE and Saudi Arabia, making it one of the fastest-growing e-commerce channels in the region.
 In the Middle East, e-commerce has been growing at double-digit rates annually, with platforms like Amazon.ae, Amazon.sa, and Noon driving much of that growth.

 Here's why it matters for you:

-Growing regional demand.
-E-commerce adoption in the GCC is still in its early stages compared to Western markets, which means less competition and more room for new sellers to establish themselves
+• Growing regional demand.
+E-commerce adoption in the GCC is still in its early stages compared to Western markets.
+Competition is increasing, but many niches remain less saturated than in markets like the US and UK.

 Whether you're a first-time seller or an established brand looking to expand, Amazon gives you the infrastructure to scale.
 Here's how to get started.